AnshumanMahato/Happy-Birthday-Card/README.md

 # HBD-Template v0.2

 This is a template for a birthday card.
-In this version an FEATURES an additional haunted hallway scene has been added. **Only mobile portrait view is available.**
+In this version an additional haunted hallway scene has been added. **Only mobile portrait view is available.**
 </br>

 ## Atributions